 Table 2: Multiple regression model output for accuracy data.
-The model was specified as: Accuracy ~ Vocabulary + Age
+The model was specified as: Accuracy ~ Vocabulary + Age.

-Next, we children's RT.
+Next, we modeled predictors of children's RT.
+Table 3 shows the model output.
 This analysis showed that age and vocabulary together accounted for approximately 36.5% of the variance in RT.
-However, in contrast to the accuracy measure, vocabularyThus, children who were faster to identify the target sign also had larger vocabularies controlling for the relationship between age and RT.
+However, in contrast to the accuracy measure, vocabulary remained a significant predictor even after including age in the model.
+Thus, children who were faster to identify the target sign also had larger vocabularies, even after controlling for the relationship between age and RT.